 - A note in McLuhan’s Letters, doubtless from Corinne McLuhan, says that McLuhan and Muriel Bradbrook met only in 1939 (462, n1).
 But the index to the same Letters volume identifies Bradbrook with references to a “Miss B” in McLuhan letters from 1935 (Letters 67 and 120).
 In fact, there is an unindexed mention of a “Miss B” even earlier than this, in a Dec 6, 1934 letter to McLuhan’s family (Letters 41).
 But this “Miss B” is called “Margery”, not “Muriel”.
 An interesting possibility is that “Margery” was a Freudian slip mixing McLuhan’s erstwhile girlfriend back in Winnipeg, Marjorie Norris (mentioned earlier in the same letter), with someone else, perhaps Muriel.
 The name “Margery” would then say ‘girlfriend (Marjorie) — changed (Margery)’.
 However any of this may have been, McLuhan and Bradbrook remained correspondents for the rest of his life. ↩

-- For discussion and citations, see Ernst Gombrich. ↩
+- Project in Understanding New Media.
+For discussion and citations from Art and Illusion, see Ernst Gombrich. ↩

 - Bradbrook: “It may be questioned if anything comes out of Shakespeare’s mind recognizably akin to what it was on going in.” ↩